 DataCenter Insights Event Summary

-DataCenter Insights 2013 (DCI) is an invitation-only, hosted
+DataCenter Insights 2015 (DCI) is scheduled for February

 understand how current and future technology trends will impact

 their datacenter vision and strategies.
 This summit will offer

 strategic level insights into what enterprise leaders should do to

 This unique format GUARANTEES 1:1 meetings with IT executives

 and purchasing intent.
 Sponsors gain access to a pre-qualified,